godotengine/godot-docs/tutorials/export/one-click_deploy.rst

    - After enabling USB debugging, connect the device to your PC using a USB cable.
    - It's also possible to one-click deploy via wireless ADB instead of with a USB cable.
 In order to do this, it is necessary to:
-        - Enable wireless debugging in Settings > Developer options > debugging
+        - Enable wireless debugging on the device: :menu:`Settings > Developer options > Debugging`
-        - Connect to the same WiFi network on your mobile device and PC.
+        - Connect to the same Wi-Fi network on your mobile device and PC.
-        - Click "Pair device with pairing code" (can be accessed via long press on wireless debugging) to display IP, port, and pairing code.
+        - Click :button:`Pair device with pairing code: (can be accessed via long press on wireless debugging) to display IP, port, and pairing code.
-        - On your PC, enter the command "adb pair [ip address]:[port]" and provide the pairing code when prompted.
+        - On your PC, enter the command ``adb pair <ip address>:<port>`` and provide the pairing code when prompted.
-          If 'adb' is not recognized, you may need to add the android-sdk's platform-tools folder to your PATH or execute this command from there.
+          If ``adb`` is not recognized, you may need to add the android-sdk's platform-tools folder to your ``PATH`` or execute this command from there.
-        - You can verify the ADB device is succesfully connected by entering "adb devices" in the terminal.
+        - You can verify the ADB device is succesfully connected by entering ``adb devices`` in the terminal.

 - **iOS:**
    - Install Xcode, accept Xcode license and login with your Apple Developer